 However, scraping data from large platforms like Amazon comes with some legal and technical challenges.
 Amazon also applies diverse anti-scraping measures to monitor and block IP addresses engaged in web scraping.

-In this article, we’ll discuss the legal consideration of Amazon scraping, anti-scraping measures Amazon uses, and tips to avoid getting blocked by Amazon while scraping Amazon data.
+In this article, we’ll discuss whether it is legal to scrape Amazon data or not, as well as the anti-scraping measures Amazon uses and tips to avoid getting blocked by Amazon while scraping Amazon data.

 There is no definitive legal answer on whether scraping Amazon data is legal or not.
 Many factors can influence the legality of scraping Amazon data.
 Its legality depends on what data you scrape, how you scrape, how you use the scraped data, Amazon’s Terms of Use, etc.